Sunbird-Lern/lms-service/.github/BUILD.md

 # GitHub Action: Build and Deploy

 ## Overview
-This GitHub Action automates the build and deployment process for the LMS service.
+This GitHub Action automates the build and deployment process for the LMS service whenever a new tag is pushed.
 It builds the project, packages it, and pushes a Docker image to GitHub Container Registry (GHCR).

 ## Usage
 To use this action, ensure that your repository is configured to trigger on tag pushes.
 The action will automatically build and deploy your service whenever a new tag is pushed.